Music recording certification: Symbolic certifications

-Other recording artists have received special and symbolic recognitions, including Raphael with a "Uranium disc" granted by Hispavox and SGAE in 1980, Luis Miguel received in 1999 a "Lapislazuli disc" for his sales of over 1.7 million in Chile, and Luis Fonsi received the "Plutonium disc" from Universal Music Group recognizing the global sales of "Despacito" in 2017.
+Other recording artists have received special and symbolic recognitions, including Raphael with a "Uranium disc" granted by Hispavox and SGAE in early 1980s recognizing his career's sales.
+Luis Miguel received in 1999 a "Lapislazuli disc" for his sales of over 1.7 million in Chile, and Luis Fonsi received the "Plutonium disc" from Universal Music Group recognizing the global sales of "Despacito" in 2017.

 IFPI certification

 The International Federation of the Phonographic Industry (IFPI) was founded in 1933, and since 1996, has granted the Platinum Europe Award for album sales over one million within Europe and (as of October 2009) the Middle East.
 Multi-platinum Europe Awards are presented for sales in subsequent multiples of one million.
 Eligibility is unaffected by time (from date of release), and is not restricted to European-based artists.